Unpaired Image Translation to Mitigate Domain Shift in Liquid Argon Time Projection Chamber Detector Responses: Introduction

-On the other hand, the correct $A \to B$ translation can be used to enhance realism of the simulated data.
+On the other hand, the correct $A \to B$ translation can be used to enhance the realism of the simulated data.
 Performing such a translation on a simulated $A$ dataset will produce a more realistic $B'$ dataset, which has several potential applications: \begin{itemize} \item It can be used to increase the fidelity of the simulation for the subsequent data analysis. \item \tpc analysis algorithms can be developed on the translated $B'$ data instead of the original simulated $A$ data.
 This has the potential to make the algorithms less affected by the domain shift effects. \item The $B'$ dataset is produced from $A$ by a UI2I translation algorithm.
 Therefore, for each $b'$ in $B'$, we know its source image $a$ in $A$.
 Comparing $b'$ to its source $a$ will allow for directly observing systematic differences between the simulation and real-world data on a sample-by-sample basis.
 Without such an $A \to B$ correspondence, scientists can only observe systematic differences by comparing averages over the entire dataset. \item Likewise, an $A \to B$ pairing can be used to estimate the sensitivity of various downstream algorithms $\phi$ to the systematic differences between the simulation and real-world data by computing $\phi(a) - \phi(b')$. \end{itemize}

-\iflinenoed \linelabel{line:intro_motivating_using_two_simulated_domain} \fi It is difficult to evaluate UI2I translation methods on real data.
-Ideally, for each real detector data image, a simulation image would be generated with the same physics, and this simulated image would be translated to see if the outcome matches the real image.
+Unfortunately, it is difficult to evaluate UI2I translation methods on real data.
+For this to be possible, for each real detector data image, a matching simulation image should be generated with the same physics.
+Afterwards, the simulated image would be translated to see if the outcome matches the matching real image.
 However, extracting the physics ground truth, such as particle momentum, from real-world \tpc data requires meticulous and time-consuming analysis from a large scientific collaboration.
-Thus, we consider a \textbf{surrogate problem}, \emph{where both $A$ and $B$ domain will be populated by the simulated data with controllable differences between the domains}.
+Thus, we consider a \textbf{surrogate problem}, \emph{where both $A$ and $B$ domains are populated by the simulated data with controllable differences between the domains}.
 Using the simulation will allow for making accurate judgments about the translation quality.